ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### Ballerina Shell

-Ballerina Shell now supports redefining module-level declarations and variable declarations. `/remove NAMES` command can be used to remove one or multiple declarations from snippet memory.
+- Ballerina Shell now supports redefining module-level definitions and variable declarations.
+- The `/remove` command can be used to remove one or more declarations from snippet memory.

 ```ballerina
 =$ int i = 3;